 Interest rates are highly sensitive to many factors, including fiscal and monetary policies and domestic and international economic and political considerations, as well as other factors beyond our control.
 We are subject to interest rate risk in connection with our assets and our related financing obligations.
 In general, we finance the acquisition of certain of our assets through financings in the form of repurchase agreements and bank facilities.
 We expect to make use of additional MSR financing, as well as possibly warehouse facilities, securitizations, re-securitizations, and public and private equity and debt issuances in addition to transaction or asset specific funding arrangements.
 In addition, the values of our Servicing Related Assets are highly sensitive to changes in interest rates, historically increasing when rates rise and decreasing when rates decline.
-Subject to maintaining our qualification as a REIT, we attempt to mitigate interest rate risk through utilization of hedging instruments, primarily interest rate swap agreements.
+Subject to maintaining our qualification as a REIT, we attempt to mitigate interest rate risk and financing pricing risk through utilization of hedging instruments, primarily interest rate swap agreements and treasury futures, respectively.
 We may also use financial futures, options, interest rate cap agreements, and forward sales.
-These instruments are intended to serve as a hedge against future interest rate changes on our borrowings.
+These instruments are intended to serve as a hedge against future interest rate or pricing changes on our borrowings.